A rich aesthete, a therapist, and a manager walked into a university…

 For MacIntyre, this stance is illusory.
 Management always presupposes ends, but in refusing to debate them it entrenches the preferences of institutions and markets as if they were given.
 What is lost is sustained engagement with education as participation in practices: coherent forms of activity governed by internal standards of excellence and oriented towards goods that can only be understood through disciplined involvement.

-It is in this context that MacIntyre defends what he describes as unresponsiveness.
+In later reflections on education, MacIntyre defends what he calls a certain ‘unresponsiveness’ (Kavanagh, 2012).
 Teachers faithful to a practice cannot simply give students what they want or respond immediately to expressed preferences.
 Their responsibility is to the standards of the practice itself, which sometimes requires resisting, correcting, or frustrating students’ initial desires.
-Such unresponsiveness is not pedagogical hardness for its own sake, but a consequence of aiming at goods whose value cannot be immediately recognised.
+Such unresponsiveness is not pedagogical hardness for its own sake, but a consequence of aiming at goods whose worth cannot be immediately recognised.
 The educational aim is not satisfaction or adjustment, but the cultivation of the virtues required to come, over time, to want what is genuinely good.

 Conclusion

-The contemporary university is increasingly shaped by three figures: the aesthete, the therapist, and the manager.
+The contemporary university is increasingly shaped by these three figures of emotivism.
 Together, they tend to recast education as entertainment, therapy, and service provision, weakening its orientation towards truth, excellence, and the formation of judgement.
 What is lost is not simply intellectual rigour, but the idea that education should transform students rather than merely reflect their existing preferences.

 A MacIntyrean response does not begin by proposing an alternative set of institutional priorities, but by insisting on what it means for any activity to count as education at all.
 Education, on this view, is participation in demanding practices with their own internal goods – goods that can only be apprehended through sustained effort and guided initiation.
 Such education cannot be fully responsive to immediate wants.
 Its task is instead to educate desire, so that students gradually come to recognise and value goods they could not initially see.
 This vision does not require nostalgia or wholesale reform.
 It can survive, precariously but genuinely, in small communities of practice where standards are taken seriously and teaching retains the authority to challenge.
-If universities abandon this unresponsive commitment, they do not become more open or humane; they cease to be educational institutions in any robust sense at all.
+If universities abandon this unresponsive commitment, they do not become more open or humane; they risk ceasing to function as educational institutions in any robust sense.

 References